schlotg/viage/README.md

 ### What are the advantages of Viage?
 * Viage is fast and small
-* Viage is and very compatible with existing libraries
+* Viage is very compatible with existing libraries
 * Viage relies on standard web technologies that are already well documented and well maintained
 * A side effect of this is that Viage has a low complexity and is minimal
 * Viage is easy to learn